-Crowning the Bonaria hill, around 1km southeast of Via Roma, is this hugely popular pilgrimage site.
-Devotees come from all over the world to pray to Nostra Signora di Bonaria, a wooden statue of the Virgin Mary and Christ, kept in a niche behind the altar, which is said to have saved a 14th-century Spanish ship during a storm.
-To the right of the sanctuary is the much larger basilica, which still acts as a landmark to returning sailors.
+Crowning the Bonaria hill, around 1km southeast of Via Roma, this religious complex is a hugely popular pilgrimage site.
+Devotees come from all over the world to visit the 14th-century Gothic church sanctuary and pray to Nostra Signora di Bonaria, a statue of the Virgin Mary and Christ that supposedly saved a ship’s crew during a storm.
+To the right of the sanctuary, the towering basilica still acts as a landmark to returning sailors.

 The sanctuary, the historic seat of the Mercedari order of monks, was originally part of a fortified compound built by the Aragonese.
 The Spaniards arrived in Cagliari in 1323 intent on wresting the city from the Pisans, but when they saw what they were up against, they set up camp on the fresh mountain slopes of Montixeddu, which over time came to be known as Bonaria for its clean air – from the Italian buon’aria meaning ‘good air’.
 A three-year siege ensued, during which the camp grew to become a fortress with its own church.

 Nowadays little remains of the fortress, apart from its Gothic portal, a truncated bell tower, which initially served as a watchtower, and the church.
 And it’s in the church that you’ll find the revered Virgin Mary and Christ.
 Legend has it that the statue had a magical calming effect on the sea after it was cast overboard by Spanish seamen during a storm in the 14th century, and still today mariners pray to it for protection on the high seas.
 Above the church altar hangs a tiny 15th-century ivory ship, whose movements are said to indicate the wind direction in the Golfo degli Angeli.